lindhor/geoportal-server-catalog-wiki/Configure-Collections.md

 ```
 This condition will react to any collection which name starts with the letter 'd' regardless whether it is lower or upper case.

-## Assign a set of records to a particular collection*
+## Assign records to a particular collection
+* Sign in to geoportal as an administrative user,
+* Search for records to be assigned,
+* Click on "Options" in one of the records > choose "Set collections",
+* Enter the collection name, use comma to separate them if multiple collections,
+* Choose one of the options to be applied, Click on "Update".

-## Harvest records to a particular collection*
+## Harvest records to a particular collection
+To be done